Study and Research Abroad with Student Status

 This will maximize the time in which you can return to the U.S. without it expiring.
 A travel signature on your I-20 or DS-2019 is valid for 12 months from the date it is signed.
 Learn how to get a travel signature.

-If you need a new travel signature while you are abroad, go to our webpage on Travel Signatures and follow instructions for getting a signature when you can't come in person.
-The way to do it is to request that a new I-20 or DS-2019 is generated and mailed to you.
+If you need a new travel signature while you are abroad, go to our webpage on Travel Signatures and follow instructions for getting a signature by mail.
 Do not break your student status by entering the U.S. in visitor status.

 Employment Eligibility When You Return to Columbia

 When you return to Columbia and are enrolled for the term, you continue to be eligible for on-campus employment, part-time during the academic year and full-time during a recess period.

 If you are abroad in the spring term, it may be difficult to get pre-completion OPT authorization for the summer because of timing issues.

 1) The earliest you can apply is 90 days in advance of your requested start date